What Is Debtor-Creditor Law?

 How Does Debtor-Creditor Law Fit In With Bankruptcy?

 Bankruptcy is a part of debtor-creditor law established by federal law.
-In fact, Article 1, section 8, clause 4 of the U.S. Constitution gives Congress power to set up “uniform Laws on the subject of Bankruptcies throughout the United States.”
-Congress most recently did this in the federal Bankruptcy Code of 1978 (with later updates, including 2020).
+In fact, the U.S. Constitution gives Congress power to set up “uniform Laws on the subject of Bankruptcies throughout the United States.”
+Congress most recently did this in the federal Bankruptcy Code of 1978 (with subsequent updates).

 The Process for Satisfying Debt